Glut of marijuana in Oregon is cautionary tale, experts say

 Some of the same parameters are taking shape in California, equally known for black-market pot from its Emerald Triangle.

 Rules now in effect there cap only certain, medium-sized growing licenses.
 In some cases, companies acquired dozens of growing licenses, which can be operated on the same or adjoining parcels.
-The growers association is suing to block those rules, fearing they will open the way for vast farms that will drive out smaller cultivators.
+The California Growers Association, an advocacy group, is suing to block those rules, fearing they will open the way for vast farms that will drive out smaller cultivators.

 Beau Whitney, senior economist at national cannabis analytics firm New Frontier Data, said he's seeing California prices fall.